Centralia Tragedy: Armistice Day

 All of the captured Wobblies were taken to the local jail.
-Elmer Smith, who had not participated in the actual massacre, was also rounded up and incarcerated.
-There is also some confusion over whether IWW leader Britt Smith was jailed then or captured soon afterward.
+Elmer Smith, who had not participated in the actual shootings, was also rounded up and incarcerated.
+There is also some confusion over whether IWW Secretary Britt Smith was jailed then or captured soon afterward.
 The Wobbly Loren Roberts, 16, turned himself in on November 13.

 The last fatality was Deputy Sheriff John M. Haney, who was killed on November 15.
 He was shot by members of a posse from Centralia because he had failed to give the proper countersign.

 Bert Bland was the last Wobbly captured, on November 19.

-Death of Wesley Everest
+Lynching of Wesley Everest

 As evening fell on November 11, 1919, popular feeling ran high, and a massive vigilante mob began to form outside the jailhouse.
 Electrical power to Centralia was cut off, and American Legionnaires ordered drivers to shut off their headlights.
 Hidden by the darkness that produced, the mob took Wesley Everest from the prison.
-Although Everest's personal identity was unknown, with some believing him to be the IWW leader Britt Smith, he was positively recognized as the Wobbly who had shot and killed Hubbard.
+Although Everest's personal identity was unknown, with some believing him to be the better known Britt Smith, he was positively recognized as the Wobbly who had shot and killed Hubbard.
 Everest was not the only Wobbly taken from the jail, according to testimony by Britt Smith.

 Everest was taken to the Mellen Street Bridge over the Chehalis River and lynched.
 Early the next day, on November 12, 1919, his body was cut down and left in the river bottom.
 After that evening, someone returned his body to the jail with the rope he had been hanged with still around his neck.
-The only two local morticians refused to take the deceased Everest and his body was left on the jail floor until the next day, on November 13, 1919.
+The only two local morticians refused to take the deceased Everest and his body was left on the jail floor adjacent to the cell holding the IWW prisoners until the next day, on November 13, 1919.

-Later published versions, uncritically following the account published in "The Centralia Conspiracy" by the IWW member Ralph Chaplin six months after the massacre, said that Everest had been castrated before he was lynched.
+Later published versions, uncritically following the account published in "The Centralia Conspiracy" by the IWW member Ralph Chaplin six months after the shootings, said that Everest had been castrated before he was lynched.
 According to the author Tom Copeland, Chaplin and his co-author Walker Smith either fabricated the story or were the first to repeat the allegation in print.

 A police report, filed on the day after the lynching, casts doubt on the castration story.
 The report includes a set of fingerprints and a description of the body but makes no mention of castration.
 The Lewis County Coroner, Dr. David Livingston, who led the parade on Armistice Day, was reported to be libeled.
 He was said by Wobbly sympathizers to be the person who had performed the castration of Wesley with a straight razor on the drive to the Chehalis River Bridge and to be the doctor who had refused to perform an autopsy.